 If your device is indeed eSIM compatible, you should see an EID (Embedded Identification Document) value pop-up alongside the IMEI numbers.
 You can also get this info under the “Status Information” section (it might have a different name depending on your phone’s manufacturer) inside the Settings.
 Or, you can also check the phone’s product page to learn about its eSIM compatibility.

-Besides the whole physical presence thing, the process to get an eSIM in Nepal is pretty simple actually.
-All you need is to fill out a form, then submit it with a photocopy of your citizenship (both sides) attached.
+- All you need is to fill out a form, and then submit it with a photocopy of your citizenship (both sides) attached.
 That’s it.

 An NT staff will then proceed to activate eSIM on your phone.
 The whole process takes like 3-5 minutes, provided that you’re already at the front of the queue.
 You will also receive a piece of paper with a QR code, ICCID (Integrated Circuit Card ID) number, and an activation code in case you want to switch phones.
 But in case you want to revert back to a physical SIM card, Nepal Telecom says you’re gonna have to visit their office yet again and fill out a form requesting so.

-Apple recently announced that the iPhone 14 series will only be available with eSIM in the US.
-So users are a bit unsure whether US variants of the latest iPhones will work in Nepal.
+Apple announced the iPhone 14 series with eSIM-only models for the US region and the trend was followed with the iPhone 15 Series as well.
+So users might be unsure whether US variants of the latest iPhones will work in Nepal.
 So, let’s talk about it here.

 And since Nepal Telecom now offers eSIM to its customers, you will be able to use the iPhone 14 series without any trouble.
 Granted that you have registered the phone under MDMS, of course.